DomainSkate/Risk-Responder-API/Watchlist API/README.md

 # APIs

 Watchlist allows users to add domains into a monitored list, any changes detected by our system for these domains will be immediately reported to the user.
-Changes include: Website information, website screenshot, website threat evaluation and website whois information.
+Changes include: Website information, website screenshot, website threat evaluation and website whois information including raw whois data.

 # Watchlist APIs